PoxyDoxy/OSRSPicker/README.md

 ### How to Use
 1. Download the latest version from [/releases](https://github.com/PoxyDoxy/OSRSPicker/releases).
 2. Run "OSRSPicker".
-3. Click "Scan", or if you want to take your time, click "Slow Scan".
+3. Click "Scan Worlds", or click "Slow Scan" if you want to take your time.

 ---
 ### Backstory
-At the time of writing this, the Australian OldSchool RuneScape Servers had not been released, and so the game had always felt a bit on the laggy side, but over the many years of playing the same, It has become a natural feeling.
+At the time of writing this, the Australian OldSchool RuneScape Servers had not been released, and so the game had always felt a bit on the laggy side, but over the many years of playing the game, It has become a natural feeling.

-Despite game play seeming smooth, when it came to PVP, It just didn't feel quite the same as there was noticable delay.
+Despite gameplay seeming smooth, when it came to PVP, It just didn't feel quite the same as there was noticable delay.

 And so, I spent the night programming this tool, to find out which world/server would feel the best to play on.